konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 Item objects must contain some unique identifier which is either a string or number.
 The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"`.
 If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks, which can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
 Any state which keeps track of something by item (i.e. by row) makes use of `item[idProperty]` as an identifier.
 Examples of this include selected rows, expanded rows and active rows.
 Valid `idProperty` values are also enforced by TypeScript generics; if an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.

-## Usage

-### Should I Use Client or Server Logic?

-If the API endpoints you're using support server-side pagination parameters, it is generally a good idea to use them for better performance and scalability.
-If you do use server-side pagination, you'll need to also use server-side filtering and sorting.

-If the endpoints do not support these parameters or you need to have the entire collection of items in memory at once for some other reason, you'll need a client-paginated table.
-It is also slightly easier to implement a client-paginated table.

-### Which Hooks/Functions Do I Need?

-In most cases, you'll only need to use these higher-level hooks and helpers to build a table:

-- For client-paginated tables: `useLocalTableControls` is all you need.
-  - Internally it uses `useTableControlState`, `useTableControlProps` and the `getLocal[Feature]DerivedState` helpers.
-The config arguments object is a combination of the arguments required by `useTableControlState` and `useTableControlProps`.
-  - The return value (an object we generally name `tableControls`) has everything you need to render your table.
-Give it a `console.log` to see what is available.
-- For server-paginated tables: `useTableControlState` (or `useTableControlUrlParams`), `getHubRequestParams`, and `useTableControlProps`.
-  - Choose whether you want to use React state or URL params as the source of truth, and use `useTableControlState` or `useTableControlUrlParams` which are interchangeable.
-  - Take the object returned by that hook (generally named `tableControlState`) and pass it to `getHubRequestParams` function (you may need to spread it and add additional properties like `hubSortFieldKeys`).
-  - Call your API query hooks, using the `hubRequestParams` as needed.
-  - Call `useTableControlProps` and pass it an object including all properties from `tableControlState` along with additional config arguments.
-Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
-Others are simply passed here rather than above because they are used only for rendering and not required for state management.
-  - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
-Give it a `console.log` to see what is available.

-If desired, you can use the lower-level hooks provided here on their own (for example, if you really only need pagination and you're not rendering a full table).
-However, if you are using more than one or two of them you may want to consider using the higher-level hooks above even if you don't need all the features.
-You can omit the config arguments for any features you don't need and then just don't use the relevant `propHelpers`.

 ---

 <br /><br /><br />